 Due to staffing demands, supply costs, and hotel room costs, we require all Weekend Ventures registrations to be confirmed 4 weeks prior to the first day of the program.
 Late registrations (within a 4 week window) may be accepted if there is space in the program.
 Cancellations that are made with less than 4 weeks’ notice will incur a fine of 50% of the out-of-pocket program costs.
 This will not be covered by the waiver.

 Want more info on recreation programs or have questions?
-Contact our Director of Adaptive Recreation & Inclusion, Emily (Miller) Orr, at 952-393-5880 or email@example.com.
+If so, contact our Director of Adaptive Recreation & Inclusion, Emily (Miller) Orr, at 952-393-5880 or firstname.lastname@example.org.

 Reach strives to make it possible for individuals of all income levels to access services.
-If program costs are a barrier to participation, Reach may be able to subsidize the cost based on your individual situation.
+Therefore, if program costs are a barrier to participation, Reach may be able to subsidize the cost based on your individual situation.
 Please call 952-393-5880 for more information.

 Have a great idea for a new Adaptive Rec program?